 With the season rapidly approaching, I got together with a few others and we created a few sheaths made from Kydex®.
 I tested various thicknesses of the material in a deep freezer to 0° F and the flexibility and durability was just perfect.
 I can’t imagine any of us will be doing snow pits in temps below that, if we do, it proves our insanity.
 While there are several standard thicknesses of Kydex® and Holstex® out there used for gun and knife sheaths, I decided on the thinner .020″ Kydex®.

 Kydex® is an ABS thermoplastic that is heat-molded to shape.
 There is a tantamount load of information out there on heat forming Kydex®, so I will not delve in to that here.
 I will say however, its application for a snow saw sheath is amazing.
-It adds just under one ounce of weight and it’s function and purpose are well met.
+It adds just under one ounce of The force created by gravity acting on a mass." class="glossaryLink " target="_blank">weight and it’s function and purpose are well met.

 Here’s a quick narrative on how we did it.
 We were able to crank out six of these in just a few hours.
 Enjoy!